-Regice is returning to Pokémon Go Raids for one weekend only!
+How to take on Regice in Pokémon Go

 The rebalance of Shadow Pokémon rescued from Team GO Rocket make them excellent glass cannons.
 Not only are their stats boosted, but during special events or with Elite TMs, it's possible to change their moves.
 If you happen to have any of the following Pokémon with the right moveset, they will work very well in this Raid:

-- Shadow Metagross
+- Shadow Metagross with Bullet Punch and Meteor Mash

-- Shadow Machamp
+- Shadow Machamp with Karate Chop and Dynamic Punch

-- Shadow Charizard
+- Shadow Charizard with Fire Spin and Blast Burn

-- Shadow Arcanine
+- Shadow Arcanine with Fire Fang and Flamethrower

-- Shadow Magmortar
+- Shadow Magmortar with Fire Spin and Fire Punch

-- Shadow Alakazam
+- Shadow Alakazam with Counter and Focus Blast

-- Shadow Scizor
+- Shadow Scizor with Bullet Punch and Iron Head

-Note: Shadow Metagross, Shadow Moltres, Shadow Machamp, and Shadow Entei outperform every Pokémon in the best counters list except Mega Charizard Y. Shadow Charizard, Shadow Arcanine, Shadow Magmortar and Shadow Mewtwo also perform on par with the other best counters.
-If you can coordinate the use of either Mega Charizard or Mega Houndoom, they will boost other Fire types, making them perform even better.
+Note: Shadow Metagross, Shadow Moltres, Shadow Machamp, and Shadow Entei outperform every Pokémon in the best counters list except Mega Charizard Y. If you can coordinate the use of either Mega Charizard or Mega Houndoom, they will boost other Fire types, making them perform even better; while Mega Aerodactyl will boost Rock types sharing the field, and Mega Lopunny will boost Fighting types.

-How many players does it take to beat Regice?
+How many players does it take to beat Regice in Pokémon Go?

-With the best possible counters, two high level players can take out Regice alone; however, if you're lacking the best counters or are a lower level, you may need four or five Trainers.
+With the best possible counters, three high level players can take out Regice alone; however, if you're lacking the best counters or are a lower level, you should try for four or five Trainers.

 Weather conditions that can impact this Raid include: